 5. Share a document

 Documents are another new avenue opened up in recent years.
-You can share PDFs and slides that promote your business and shares your next offering.
+You can share PDFs and slides that promotes your business and puts over your next offering.
 Make sure your branding is matching, there are no spelling mistakes and read it back to ensure it grabs attention.

 6. Use a Poll